lsst-dm/dm_dev_guide/work/flow.rst

 Only ticket branches can be merged into ``main``.
 (In other words, developing on a ticket branch is the only way to record earned value for code development.)

-If the JIRA ticket is named ``DM-NNNN``, then the ticket branch will be named
+If the JIRA ticket is named ``DM-NNNNN``, then the ticket branch MUST be named

 .. code-block:: text

-   tickets/DM-NNNN
+   tickets/DM-NNNNN

 A ticket branch can be made by branching off an existing user branch.
 This is a great way to formalize and shape experimental work into an LSST software contribution.